 The tier that comes up with unlimited hours starts from $39/month.
 It’s pretty much more expensive compared to the other two.
 But, if you don’t mind with the 100 hours usage limitation for every month, you can go with their $9/month plan.

 You need to choose the Ruby on Rails IDE that fits most of your needs.
-We can’t say that AWS Cloud9 or RubyMine is the best among them.
+We can’t say that AWS Cloud9 or RubyMine is the best ide for ruby on rails among them.
 Many folks had various projects which had different needs.

 For example, if the Rails project is just small with one or two developers and 100 hours of work per month is enough, and that project codes are hosted on Github, Gitpod will make more sense.